mrpolla/hotel_ibs/README.md

 I already had a backend from another project and just had to make minor adjustements

 ## Step 5: Create React frontend
-I already had a frontend from another project and just had to make minor adjustements
+I already had a frontend from another project and just had to make minor adjustements.
+There is a text box and a button "Search".

+## Step 6: Connect frontend and backend
+When page is loaded, information from database is downloaded.
+When user clicks the button search, the tags are searched for the text in the textbox.
+If images are tagged with this search item they are downloaded from the AWS S3 bucket and displayed.
+The images are cached to diminish download time in the future.